companieshouse/kafka-management-tool/schemas/README.md

 }
 ```

-Additionally in the Go structs and/or Java pojos, there would be an extra field added to t reflect the new field in the Avro schema.
+Additionally in the Go structs and/or Java pojos, there would be an extra field added to it to reflect the new field in the Avro schema.